Aiways U5: Specifications

-Powertrain and batteries
+Powertrain

-The Aiways U5 has a 63kWh battery unit and a range of 400 km (410 km in standard trim) according to the WLTP cycle.
+The Aiways U5 has a 63 kWh battery unit and a range of 400 km (410 km in standard trim) according to the WLTP cycle.
 The battery can be charged from 20% to 80% in 35 minutes using a DC charger or 0% to 100% in 10 hours using a (6.6 kW Type 2) AC charger.
 The battery energy density stands at 172 Wh/kg.

 Aiways has patented a ‘sandwich’ structure battery pack which is made up of 24 high energy density modules supplied by CATL.
 It has multiple layers which separate the wet (cooling plate) and dry (battery module) areas within the cell.
-This improves the heating and cooling in the cell and therefore increases capacity (63kWh) and range.
+This improves the heating and cooling in the cell and therefore increases capacity (63 kWh) and range.
 This structure is also theoretically safer in the event of a collision as the wet and dry areas cannot mix and cause a short circuit.

-The battery pack is paired with a permanent-magnet synchronous electric motor delivering 150 kW (201 hp; 204 PS) of power and 310 Nm (230 lb⋅ft) of torque at up to 16,000 rpm, which allows the U5 to accelerate from 0 to 100 km/h in 7.5 seconds in Standard trim.
+The battery pack is paired with a permanent-magnet synchronous electric motor delivering 150 kW (201 hp; 204 PS) of power and 310 Nm (230 lb⋅ft) of torque with a top speed of 16,000 rpm, which allows the U5 to accelerate from 0 to 100 km/h in 7.5 seconds in Standard trim.